Tribler/tribler/readme.txt

 * Should you want to build Python yourself and want it to use a non-default OpenSSL install, you'll have to edit Python-src/setup.py to include the right install dir in ssl_incs  and ssl_libs.
+As of M2Crypto-0.17 setup.py understands a --openssl=/ssldir parameter.